This is the easiest way to install Day Z You can all thank me later...

 Very overrated and overhyped for being a mod similar to many others.
 I find other zombie mods to be much better than this one, considering this is a game of run as far as you can and see what kills you.
 1/10 from me.

 Latest tweets from @dayzdevteam

-@josephbray12 So far there has been no announcements regarding an Xbox One version of DayZ.
+@remmymessiah So far there has been no mention of a Mac version of DayZ.